Welcome, thank you for stopping by! Just a little about me:

 I’m Susan! *Hand waving hello wildly*– Sorry… I’m just super excited you’re here!

 We all have a story to share.
 Mine just happens to be a story of the grace and kindness of Jesus.
-I am a wife to a first responder, a mama to three wonderful boys, an ice-cream addict, a lover of words and their meanings, a storyteller, truth seeker, and recovering worrier, to name a few things…
+I am a wife to a first responder, a mama to three wonderful boys (*young-men), an ice-cream addict, a lover of words and their meanings, a storyteller, a truth-seeker, and a recovering worrier, to name a few things…

 But most importantly, and where I’m learning to stake my identity is in this;

 I’m a follower and believer in Jesus Christ.